-Well, this is down to personal preference but it also depends on how often you use the device.
+This is down to personal preference, but it also depends on how often you use the device.
 There are dedicated smokers who will clean their bong after every single session!
 This is probably a little too OCD, but if you’re a heavy smoker, cleaning it every second day is not a bad idea.

 Why You Need a Clean Bong

 As well as making the weed taste better, a clean bong actually preserves your health.
 If you insist on using a dirty piece, you invite the risk of respiratory infection which will ruin sessions for the foreseeable future.
 There is even a slight possibility of contracting a lung infection, which is terrible news for weed smokers!